adonnini/adonnini-trajectory-prediction-transformers-masterContextQ/README.md

 ## Running the Training Loop and Executorch Model Export
 1. Create a \models folder in the working directory.
-2. In the working direcotry, execute the train-minimum.py script.
+2. In the working directory, execute the train-minimum.py script.

 Validation after every epoch has been disabled as it intefered with torchscript execution (when torchscript was enabled).